manalynx/100-days-of-code/log.md

 **Thoughts** As a coffee lover ,I loved this project.
 I was doing it happly as if its a real world's project not only for learning.\ Some of what I learned : \
 1- Pseudo selector.\
 2- Dealing with div.\
-3- CSS was the main focus.
+3- CSS was the main focus.\and much more.

 **Link(s) to work**
 1. [Day 2 Tweet](https://twitter.com/ManalAbobakr/status/1546763853429559297)